ashutoshxhq/react-canvas-projects/README.md

-# react-canvas-game
+# Canvas Game and Bounding box builder
-Game built using canvas in react typescript
+Built using React Js, Typescript and Canvas